I’m currently ‘recovering’ from an intense project – interviewing corrections clients for a week.

-At the end of each day I was returning home emotionally shattered, and needed equally to have some down-time and to share what were humbling, powerful, and usually sad stories.
+At the end of each day I was returning home emotionally shattered, and needed equally to have some down-time and to share what were humbling, powerful, and usually upsetting stories.

 Yes – the project was affecting me.
 Their stories were percolating in my mind and there wasn’t room for much else.